SumnerFrank/dude-wash-my-car/README.md

 ## ACCEPTANCE CRITERIA
 GIVEN I am searching for a car wash
 WHEN I need my car washed,
-THEN I want to locate the closest car wash to the zip code I enter WHEN I want to save money,
+THEN I want to locate the closest car wash to the zip code I enter.
+WHEN I want to save money,
-THEN I want to find the costs of car washes in my search WHEN I want to make sure my wash won't be a waste, THEN I want to find out the weather
+THEN I want to find the costs of car washes in my search.
+WHEN I want to make sure my wash won't be a waste, THEN I want to find out the weather.

 ### Product Description